-Your vehicle is fitted with Remis roof lights in the lounge and kitchen areas and a smaller MPK in the rear above the top bunk.
+Your vehicle is fitted with Remis roof lights in the lounge and kitchen areas and a smaller MPK in the bathroom

 When the vehicle is being driven the roof ventilators should be fully closed.
 Wind noise may be reduced by closing the night blind.